HudaTariq51/Employee_Data_Analysis/README.md

 \## Dataset

-The dataset used in this project is an Employee Performance and Salary Dataset (Employe_Performance_dataset.csv) sourced from Kaggle and originally published by Nadeem Majeed.
+The dataset used in this project is an Employee Performance and Salary Dataset (Employe_Performance_dataset.csv) sourced from Kaggle and originally published by NADEEM MAJEED.
 It contains employee information such as:

 \- ID